projf/projf-explore/graphics/lines-and-triangles/sim/README.md

 * `render_cube` - cube outline from nine lines
 * `render_triangles` - three triangle outlines

+### Fullscreen Mode

+To run in fullscreen mode, edit `main_demo.cpp` so that `FULLSCREEN = true`, then rebuild.

+You can quit the demo with the usual key combination: Ctrl-Q on Linux or Command-Q on macOS.

 ## Installing Dependencies

 To build the simulations, you need: